nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 ### Adding a student: `add`

-Adds a student to the address book.
+Adds a student to Pupilist.
 A student is considered a duplicate only if the names are the same (non case-sensitive).<br>
 **Usage**: List mode only

 Format: `add n/NAME p/PHONE_NUMBER lp/LESSON_PLAN [t/TAG]...`